baseboxorg/community-node/org_info/application.md

 `Community Support Plan for 2018`
 We are active in the r/Tronix subgroup where we have become a go-to authority on the main net.

 We have entered into a strategic partnership with the Sesame Seeds SR Group to provide community support on a broader level than either of us is able to provide on our own.
-Together we will be operating a Telegram help group to answer questions related to use of the Tron main net.
+Together we are operating a Telegram help group to answer questions related to use of the Tron main net.
 We will also be pooling our collective knowledge and establishing best practices for the rest of the SR community, and we will publish that information in a fork of the Official Tron documentation.

 We have contributed to the Tron Wiki and have merged one change already.